tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture & Components/README.md

 ---

-## Kubernetes Main Components - (Control Plan & Worker Nodes Components)
+## Kubernetes Main Components - (Control Plan & Nodes Components)

-Kubernetes is based on several components to provide it's desired outcomes, based on the high-level architecture examined in the previous section, there will be 2 main parts in the kubernetes cluster architected, the `Master Nodes` which will host the `Control Plan` components and `Worker Nodes` which will host another type of components.
+Kubernetes is based on several components to provide it's desired outcomes, based on the high-level architecture explained in the previous section, there will be 2 main parts in the kubernetes cluster architected, the `Control Plan` components which will be running on top of the `Master Nodes` and the Nodes running in the kubernetes cluster which are categorized as the `Master Nodes` and the `Worker Nodes` which will host another type of components.

 ### Control Plan Components